Are you carrying a load of debt — maybe even staggering under its weight?

 If you plan to go it alone, check out “8 Guaranteed Ways to Get Rid of Debt Fast.”
 But if you need help, know that trustworthy credit counseling agencies specialize in helping consumers tackle their debts.

-These agencies offer help with paying off debts and establishing and maintaining good credit.
-This may involve creating what’s known as a debt management plan — a personalized plan for paying off all your debts via one monthly payment.
+These agencies offer help with paying off debts, and establishing and maintaining good credit.
+This may involve creating what’s known as a debt management plan, a personalized plan for paying off all your debts via one monthly payment.

 Through a debt management plan, you may be able to have fees waived and interest rates reduced.

-1. Nonprofit status
+1. Check for nonprofit status

 It’s easy to stumble into the hands of a bad “adviser” — including debt-settlement companies that may leave their clients worse off.

 To be safe, get financial counseling from a nonprofit agency.
 Here are several resources for finding a legitimate one:

 - Money Talks News’ Solutions Center: Find a reputable expert to help you with credit card debt, student loan debt and tax debt.
 These are partners that Money Talks News has hand-picked to help readers.

 - National Foundation for Credit Counseling (NFCC): The NFCC’s agency locator can point you to nonprofit agencies near you that provide financial reviews, counseling and similar services.